vorpalnet/blade/services/presence/README.md

 <artifactId>services-presence</artifactId>
 ```

-## Version Compatibility
+## License

-This module is designed to work with the Vorpal Blade platform and requires compatible versions of the framework and related service modules.
+This module is part of the Vorpal Blade communication platform.
+See project root for license information.